 It’s becoming slim pickings now, check out these shelves.
 Remember, this store is 160 miles away from Myrtle Beach, South Carolina where the storm is going to hit if things go as the Meteorologists are predicting right now.

-I heard this storm will be worse than Hurricane Hazel that hit in 1954.
+I heard this storm will be worse than Hurricane Hazel which hit in 1954.
 President Dwight D. Eisenhower was the president then.
 Here’s a link if you want to read about Hurricane Hazel

 Hurricane: AdobeStock_171083324 by Satoshi Kina